 - 1. Election of Directors.
 To elect seven persons to the Board, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
 The Board's nominees are: C.H.
 Chen, Michael R. Giordano, L.P.
 Hsu, Keh-Shew Lu, Raymond Soong, John M. Stich and Michael K.C.
 Tsai. - 2.
 Executive Compensation.
-To consider an advisory vote on executive compensation. - 3.
-Frequency of Advisory Vote on Executive Compensation.
-To consider an advisory vote on the frequency of the advisory vote on executive compensation. - 4.
+To approve the Company's executive compensation. - 3.
 Ratification of Appointment of Independent Registered Public Accounting Firm.
-To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the year ending December 31, 2011. - Other Business.
+To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the year ending December 31, 2012. - 4.
+Other Business.
 To transact such other business as properly may come before the Meeting or any adjournment or postponement thereof.